It’s only natural for potential whistleblowers to wonder who is responsible for a qui tam attorney’s fees. In summary:

 However, since these types of whistleblower complaints can never be litigated and end up in trial, lawyers should receive either a contingency fee or an hourly fee (or, like explained above, a hybrid that reduces the former in favor of the latter).

-Get a qui tam attorney you can trust – with a crystal-clear payment arrangement.
+Get an attorney you can trust – with a crystal-clear payment arrangement.

-If you’re a whistleblower with a promising case, there shouldn’t be any question as to how your qui tam attorneys will be paid – if they get paid at all.
+If you’re a whistleblower with a promising case, there shouldn’t be any question as to how your attorneys will be paid – if they get paid at all.

 If you have questions about filing or are ready to secure trustworthy representation, call the False Claims Act attorneys at Bracker & Marcus LLC.
 We can discuss your case and our contingency fee agreement during your free evaluation.